 - 1. If you are not already grounded, properly ground yourself. - 2.
-Rotate the cable management tray down by pulling the buttons on the inside of the cable management tray and rotating it down. - 3.
-Remove the target slot blanking module from the carrier:
+Rotate the cable management tray down by pulling the buttons on both sides on the inside of the cable management tray and then rotate the tray down. - 3.
+Remove the target slot blanking module from the chassis: